thunderheadone/one-sdk-ios/README.md

 ### iOS Version Updates

 + iOS minimum version (deployment target): iOS 8.0
-+ iOS base SDK version: iOS 12.0
++ iOS base SDK version: iOS 13.0
-+ Xcode minimum version: 10.1
++ Xcode minimum version: 10.2 (requires bitcode disabled for archiving)
++ Xcode recommended version: 11.0 (supports bitcode enabled for archiving)

+*Note:*
+- Use Xcode 11.0 when archiving an app with bitcode enabled.
+You should disable bitcode if archiving with lower versions of Xcode.

 ## Installation